chanhoeom/chanhoEom.github.io/_pages/about.md

 *National Research Foundation of Korea (NRF), Mar.
 2021 ~ Feb.
 2022.*
 * Deep Identification and Tracking of Missing Person in Heterogeneous CCTV,
 *National Research Foundation of Korea (NRF), Oct.
 2018 ~ Jun.
 2023.*
+* Development of the High-Precision AR & VR Contents based on Smart Car Sensors,
+*Institute for Information and Communication Technology Planning and Evaluation (IITP), Jan.
+2017 ~ Dec.
+2021.*

 # Patents
 _________________
 ### International
+* Object Re-identification Apparatus and Method Thereof
+*US18134352, Apr.
+2023.
+(Application)*

+* Apparatus and Method for Re-identifying Objects
+*US17977720, Oct.
+2023.
+(Application)*

 * Person Re-identification Apparatus and Method
 *US011321556B2, May.
 2022.
 (Registration)*